amonfire/libreCMC/docs/Flavors.md

 Provides an easier to use out of the box experience; includes the luci web interface, full package management support and basic IPv6 stack.
-These images only run on routers with more than 8M of flash.
+These images only run on routers with 8M of flash or more.

 ## Core